dimforge/ncollide/book/geometric_representations/composite_geometries.md

 ## Minkowski Sum
 The `MinkowskiSum` structure describes the Minkoswki sum of two geometries implementing the `Implicit` trait.
 This is extremely useful for discrete and continuous collision detection.
-The Minkowski sum has a margin equal to the sum of the margins of the geometries involved in the sum.
 Note that the geometries forming the Minkowski sum are lifetime-bound with the Minkowski sum herself. `MinkoswkiSum`, used in pair with `Reflection` makes it easy to build the so-called Configuration Space Obstacle.

 | Description | Accessors | Value |
 | --          | --        | --    |